NMoroney/MachineLearningAndColor/README.md

 The [MNIST handwritten digits](https://en.wikipedia.org/wiki/MNIST_database) is a widely used machine learning dataset.

-But color provides a nice complement to the MNIST dataset in the following ways :
+But color provides a nice complement to the MNIST data in the following ways :

 | colors | handwritten digits |
 | --- | --- |